akononovicius/physRisk-content-repository/articles/2011/multifractality-time-series.md

 Applet
 ------

-GUI of the applet bellow is reminiscent of the previous [applet](/agent-based-herding-model-financial-markets), which was published together with the text on Agent-based herding model of financial markets.
+GUI of the applet below is reminiscent of the previous [applet](/agent-based-herding-model-financial-markets), which was published together with the text on Agent-based herding model of financial markets.
 Thus there is no point in discussing its input